 - Then, pour coconut milk and stir well.
 Add lemongrass stalk & Tamarind Slice then continue stirring.
 (Add in some water if desired or the paste is too thick.)

 - Toss in the fried chicken and coat well with the sauce paste.
 Let it simmer for 15-20 minutes.
-Add in onion rings then continue stirring for 5 mins.
+Add in some salt & sugar for extra flavours.